 Bonus: Less common app ideas worth considering

-Despite what people from older generations may say, both Millennials and Gen Z read quite a lot.
-More than generations before them, in fact.
-But with so many tasks to juggle, it wouldn’t be strange if they just grabbed the first book they saw and dropped it when it wasn’t interesting.
+4. Book review finder apps that make it easier to find just the right book.
 With social networks, young adults use reviews more than anything to find their next read.
 Goodreads, Amazon reviews, and book vlogs are thriving.
 Book review apps for specific genres or in different languages will surely be successful.

 High profitability is attractive for businesses, making the app market highly competitive.
 To thrive in it, it’s crucial to know your way around trends and innovations and to catch a wave in time.
 How do you go about that?
 Here are a few options:

-Think about adapting apps (or just specific features) from other niches for your business
+- Think about adapting apps (or just specific features) from other niches for your business

 This is how innovation often happens: you see a feature (or several) that you believe will be useful for your niche but that no one seems to have implemented yet.
 Be the first to try and adapt ideas from similar or even completely different apps to your niche.

-Brainstorm with your team
+- Brainstorm with your team

 To know if each idea — present or absent here — will work, you’ll need to perform market research and analysis.
-But this list can be your starting point if you want to develop an app and aren’t sure what kind of app it should be.
+But this article can be your starting point if you want to develop an app and aren’t sure what kind it should be.
 Whether you get funding for a mobile app or invest by yourself, you’ll need to perform market research and analysis.